migros/fotoobo/docs/source/developer/architecture/1_introduction_goals.rst

 - Fill in gaps in the monitoring of different Fortinet products (e.g. SSLVPN pool usage when more than one IP subnet is available for client IPs).
 - Give an overview over your infrastructure in a nice way:
   - Version of your Fortinet devices,
   - Version distribution of the FortiClients managed by your FortiClient EMS
   - Some summary information of your (backed up) FortiGate configurations

-fotoobo vs. FortiXYZ REST API
+fotoobo vs. Fortinet REST API
 -----------------------------

 There is a general purpose API for all of the supported devices.
 Fotoobo uses them all to "talk" to